 A selection criterion that is sometimes overlooked is the ability of the CRO to work in a true partnership with the client company.
 The partnership means different things to different people, so it’s important to assess if members of the CRO team will carry out functions of the study the way you would manage it on your own.

 Assess the level of ownership and accountability of the CRO team leaders by asking for specific examples of how they addressed past study challenges as a team.
 Do they have the same goals for the study as you would?
 Are they invested in the credibility and success of the study?
 If the CRO team feels responsibility of ownership of the study then the relationship will function as a true partnership and the process will run smoothly.

 Everybody knows that a fast response to challenges or issues can be the difference between a quick solution and a problem that spirals out of control.
 Don’t make the mistake of focusing solely on evaluating the CRO team based on their technical skills and miss the importance of critical business skills.
 Even a short delay in corrective decision-making can lead to very expensive outcomes, such as protocol amendments, multiple deviations and even having to enroll additional patients or repeat a study.

 When evaluating CROs, take a rigorous and disciplined approach that considers tangible as well as intangible factors.
-Qualified CROs will have experience and expertise in your therapeutic area, will be financially stable, demonstrate an understanding of a true partnership, and show adaptability and flexibility in making real-time adjustments when necessary.
+Qualified CROs will have experience and expertise in your therapeutic area.
+The organizations will be financially stable, demonstrate an understanding of a true partnership, and show adaptability in making real-time adjustments when necessary.
 A good CRO also makes is easy to perform adequate study oversight and documentation enabling their sponsors to achieve quality clinical studies efficiently and expediently.